 Your favorite helium-filled friends are not just for kids' birthday parties anymore.
 Thanks to sophisticated palettes, festive adornments, creative arrangements and a little bit of playing around with scale, balloons have become a major player in the wedding decor world, too.

-The palm frond tablescape above, by Lenzo and featured on 100 Layer Cakelet, is technically a baby shower concept, but it showcases perfectly just how simply you can make a really showstopping centerpiece with a few big balloons.
+The palm frond and balloon tablescape above, by Lenzo and featured on 100 Layer Cakelet, is technically a baby shower concept, but it showcases perfectly just how simply you can make a really showstopping centerpiece with a few big balloons.
 (And, yes, those are spray-painted palm fronds resting below.)

 You can take balloons to decorate around and outside the venue, too.
 Just check out the festively fringed balloons from one of our real weddings: Paula & Henrique's Chic and Sleek NYC Rooftop Wedding.